SweetPixel/SPS/about.md

 	</div>
 	<div style="width: 90%; margin: 0 auto;">
 		<p class="about-text">Are you also someone who believes that games are an awesome medium to create breathtaking new experieces?</p>
-		<p class="about-text">Come join our ethereal workspace or just stay in your man-cave and work online.<br>who cares, right?</p>
+		<p class="about-text">Come join our ethereal workspace or just stay in your man-cave and work online.<br>who cares right?</p>
 	</div>
 	<div style="margin-top: 60px;">
 		<div class="sps-button-container services-link">